open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 }
 ```

-As you can see, the `components()` function is responsible to provide the Collector the factories for all it's components which is represented by a variable called `factories` of type `component.Factories` (here is the declaration of the [component.Factories](https://github.com/open-telemetry/opentelemetry-collector/blob/main/component/factories.go#L25) struct), which will then be used to instantiate the components that are configured and consumed by the collector's pipelines.
+As you can see, the `components()` function is responsible to provide the Collector the factories for all it's components which is represented by a variable called `factories` of type `component.Factories` (here is the declaration of the [component.Factories](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/component/factories.go#L25) struct), which will then be used to instantiate the components that are configured and consumed by the Collector's pipelines.

 Notice that `factories.Receivers` is the field holding a map to all the receiver factories (instances of `ReceiverFactory`), and it currently has the `otlpreceiver` factory only which is instantiated through the `otlpreceiver.NewFactory()` function call.

-The `tracemock` receiver has to provide a `ReceiverFactory` implementation, and although you will find a `ReceiverFactory` interface (you can find it's definition in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/main/component/receiver.go#L105) file within the Collector's project ), the right way to provide the implementation is by using the functions available within the `go.opentelemetry.io/collector/receiver/receiverhelper` package.
+The `tailtracer` receiver has to provide a `ReceiverFactory` implementation, and although you will find a `ReceiverFactory` interface (you can find it's definition in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/component/receiver.go#L105) file within the Collector's project ), the right way to provide the implementation is by using the functions available within the `go.opentelemetry.io/collector/component` package.